There are moments in every traveler's life that can never be repeated.

-In Bangkok, I’d paid $14 for a package trip which involved an overnight bus ride and ferry ticket.
+I'd paid $14 for a trip to Koh Samui in Bangkok, which involved an overnight bus ride and ferry ticket.
 The journey was tiring but effortless.

 As usual, I didn't have a plan for when I arrived on Chaweng Beach or a list of my must-do activities on Koh Samui, but I was carrying a Lonely Planet Thailand, which pointed me toward bungalows lining a beach access road.

-I spent my days walking along the soft, white sand beaches, people watching and reading “Do Travel Writers Go To Hell” by Thomas Kohnstamm, and later Anthony Kiedes’ autobiography, “Scar Tissue.”
+I spent my days walking along the soft, white-sand beaches, people watching and reading “Do Travel Writers Go To Hell” by Thomas Kohnstamm, and later Anthony Kiedis' autobiography, “Scar Tissue.”